Grammarly Free vs. Pro (Put to the Test in 2026)

 You can prompt GrammarlyGO to help you generate text, rewrite passages, ensure an appropriate tone, create outlines for writing, and reply to emails.

-Now that you’ve seen what you get with both versions, let’s see how much the premium version costs.
+Now that you’ve seen what you get with both versions, let’s see how much the pro version costs.

-You can pay for Grammarly Premium annually, quarterly, or monthly.
+You can pay for Grammarly Pro annually, quarterly, or monthly.

 You’ll save the most by choosing the annual subscription.